lampitosgames/TopDownGML/README.md

 # Development Log #
 This is temporary, I'll find a better place later.
 #### January 2017 ####
+- 01/18/17: Started the codebase for AI pathfinding.
+Currently I'm using game maker's mp_grid data structure, but it is incredibly slow and it will be difficult to pathfind with.
+Next todo item is creating my own data structure that is more suited to my needs.
-- 01/17/17: Started modular character design.
+- 01/17/17: Started modular character design that uses object composition.
 - 01/12/17: Abstracted the player's core movement code into seperate parent object.
 This marks the start of NPC work.
 NPCs will derive from the same 'Character' class as the player, but use AI instead of player input to determine actions.
 - 01/11/17: Added basic pause functionality.
 Overhauled pitfalls to use collision boxes.
 The player only falls if their entire collision box has entered a pitfall object.
 Added temporary player art from a different game I have lying around.
 - 01/10/17: Added very basic cursor functionality.
 The sprite is a placeholder.